lk16/aaa/README.md

 * A lot of tests for the interpreter and the language

 ### Name
-The name of this language is just the first letter of the latin alphabet [repeated](#Examples) three times.
+The name of this language is just the first letter of the Latin alphabet [repeated](#Examples) three times.
 When code in this language doesn't work, its meaning becomes an [abbreviation](https://en.uncyclopedia.co/wiki/AAAAAAAAA!).

 ### Setup
 All these commands should be run from the root of this repository.